danrevah/sandbox-bundle/README.md

 ## Multi Response Annotation

-> used in situations when you need to return different responses depending on the parameters which are being sent
+used in situations when you need to return different responses depending on the parameters which are being sent.

 ```php
     /**